TrustFinity/patdryburgh.com/_projects/tools-toys.md

 Tools &amp; Toys was founded on sharing beautiful and useful products for geeky outdoor enthusiasts.
 The design of the product pages on the site now feature larger photos and clean typography, as well as the ability to browse related products and articles featured on the site.
 The site's writers now have an easy way to include affiliate links that drive the site's revenue.

-{% include image.html src="/images/work/tools-toys-product-page.png" alt="Tools &amp; Toys Product Page" caption="The new product page design features bold, beautiful photography and clean typography" %}
+{% include image.html src="/images/work/tools-toys-product-page.jpg" alt="Tools &amp; Toys Product Page" caption="The new product page design features bold, beautiful photography and clean typography" class="shadowed" %}

 Shawn and his team have continued to produce great work since the redesign.
 I was proud to provide photos for a [review of the Goruck GR1][2] written by my good friend [Ben Brooks][3].